OUR 2021 PRIORITIES

 Business Dealings: Use of Prior Surname.
 Currently, a real estate licensee cannot transact business using a former legal name (including a “maiden” name).
 This bill seeks to clarify that a real estate licensee who is a natural person may use their former surname to conduct business so long as both names are filed with the Department of Real Estate.
 This will ensure that Realtors can continue to benefit from their name brand, recognition and community status despite a legal name change.
 C.A.R. sponsors AB 44 (Petrie-Norris) to allow real estate professionals to use their former surname associated with their business.

 Mandating HOAs Maintain Websites & Email Communications.
 Existing law permits homeowners to opt-into electronic delivery for HOA communications and reports.
 C.A.R. is sponsoring legislation to require homeowner associations with 50 or more units to deliver documents by electronic delivery, unless the recipient has revoked their consent to electronic documents in writing or by email.
 This legislation will also require an HOA to maintain a website where general information such as a newsletter is provided.

-C.A.R. will be sponsoring “good government” legislation to require a County Assessor to publish general information about the direct fees collected from property owners, similar to the way they currently report the “Tax Rate Areas” within their county.
+C.A.R. sponsors AB 119 (Salas) to require a County Assessor to publish general information about the direct fees collected from property owners, similar to the way they currently report the “Tax Rate Areas” within their county.